farcego/slimmingDive/README.md

 slimmingDive provides a set of funtions to process dive profiles from elephant seals, summarized by a broken-stick algorithm and transmitted through the Argos satellite system.
 It has been developed to detect drift dives and associated drift rates.
-Drift dives are a particular type of dives that contains a long, inactive phase in which the seals drifts passively along the water colum.
-As elephant seals exhales before diving, and are deep divers, the drift rate is determined primarily the buoyancy of the seal, offering a efective measure for tracking changes on the body condition of the seals. slimmingDive implements the method reported in Arce et al. (2019).
-It requires jags (Just another Gibs sampler) to be intalled in order to work.
+Drift dives are a particular type of dives that contain a long, inactive phase in which the seals drift passively along the water colum.
+As elephant seals exhales before diving, and are deep divers, the drift rate is determined primarily by the buoyancy of the seal.
+They offer an efective measure for tracking changes on the body condition of the seals from low resolution dive information. slimmingDive implements the method reported in Arce et al. (2019), and requires jags (Just another Gibs sampler) to be intalled in order to work.

 ## JAGS installation